vchaindz/vcn/docs/user-guide/configuration.md

  - `email` the email address that identifies a specific user
  - `token` a bearer token used obtained by using `vcn login`
- - `keystores` an array of objects containing paths to the actual directory that store private keys
+ - `keystore` path to the actual directory that store private keys

 ### Storing secret keys

 Secret keys are stored as encrypted JSON files according to the Web3 Secret Storage specification.
 See https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition for more information.

-Each user can have multiple keystore's paths.
-Each path is a directory containing one or more Web3 Secret Storage file.

-You can modify the `keystores` property according to your needs in order to store secret keys in different locations.
+You can modify the `keystore` property according to your needs in order to store secret keys in a different location.